Personalize your DealNews Experience

 Unfortunately, the news is worse for other paper products.
 Both Walgreens and Rite Aid have paper towel deals that leave each roll at roughly $0.66.
 By comparison, we've seen paper towel rolls from Amazon for as little as $0.03 per roll, easily beating both Black Friday promos.
 And while that Amazon deal may be the rare exception, Staples has also beaten both drugstores' Black Friday deals with rolls as low as $0.50 each.

 Both Walgreens and CVS have loaded their Black Friday ads with dozens of buy one, get one promotions.
-While you'll find many items that take advantage of this promo, men's and women's shave gels at Walgreens will be your best bet for savings; you'll get two shave gel bottles and $2 back in rewards money for just $5.
+While you'll find many items that take advantage of this promo, men's and women's shave gels at Walgreens will be your best bet for savings (and could be useful if you're a member of a shave club); you'll get two shave gel bottles and $2 back in rewards money for just $5.
 This includes brands like Edge, Schick, and Skintimate.
 Assuming you use the rewards money, it beats some of the best shave gel deals we've seen, which have typically cost $2 per bottle.
-Unfortunately most other BOGO offers weren't as aggressive with prices, and many were priced higher than deals we've already seen this year.
+Unfortunately, most other BOGO offers weren't as aggressive with prices, and many were priced higher than deals we've already seen this year.

 Drugstores may not be the first place you turn to for gadget deals, but this Black Friday you're bound to see a few electronics deals in their circulars.
 When you do — skip them.
 In their ads, Rite Aid, CVS, and Walgreens listed gadgets on sale and in all cases these sale prices were much higher than what we've already seen throughout the year.
 For instance, Walgreens offers the Netgear NeoTV Wireless Streaming Player for $35, a price we saw back in July.
 The same goes for any iHome docks, 19" TVs, and headphones you may come across.
 Batteries too were overpriced, beaten by deals we've listed from Sears throughout the summer.